-Rev. Perry Dougherty is the Executive Director of Still Harbor, Editor of Anchor magazine, and an Instructor at Harvard T.H.
-Chan School of Public Health.
+Rev. Perry Dougherty is a Still Harbor Senior Partner, Editor of Anchor magazine, an Instructor at Harvard T.H.
+Chan School of Public Health, and founder of Rootwise Leadership.
 Perry serves as a facilitator, chaplain, and spiritual director at Still Harbor.
 She has a background in corporate training and development as well as non-profit development, communications, and management.
 Perry brings an informed perspective on social justice, pedagogy, and learning, which she studied at Washington University in St. Louis in receiving her B.A. in Social Thought and Analysis with a specialization in the Sociology of Education.
 Perry is an ordained Interspiritual Minister by One Spirit Interfaith Seminary.
 She brings her personal and professional interests together through her service by exploring where creative expression and narrative meet spirituality and social justice.

 Rev. Edward M. Cardoza, MA.Min. is the co-founder of Still Harbor.
 Ed serves as a facilitator, chaplain, and spiritual director at Still Harbor.
 Ed received a Master’s in Arts in Ministry from Saint John’s Seminary School of Theology in 2003.
 He completed a practicum in spiritual direction at the Center for Religious Development through the Weston Jesuit School of Theology in Cambridge, Massachusetts.
 In addition to serving with Still Harbor, Ed is also ordained in the Episcopal tradition and is priest-in-charge at St. Mark’s Episcopal Church in Foxboro, Massachusetts.
 Ed serves on the board of directors for the global health non-profit Partners In Health, where he was the Vice President for Development for 6 years.
 He also serves on the board of Episcopal City Mission.